emma-sax4/emmasax4.info/.github/contributing.md

 </div>
 ```

+The `js/` directory is where we store all of our javascript files for the site.
+Some of them are called at the bottom of every page.
+Others are called in specific places in the code.
+All of these are parsed by Code Climate.

 The `resources/` directory gives me a place to keep PDF documents that are linked in this site.
 You can put a link to it in Markdown:
 ```markdown
 This is an example sentence, so it will throw a 404.
 See [here](/assets/resources/resource-01.pdf)?